termly/apidocs/endpoints/websites_put.md

 # Example 2

-submit multiple websites one of which does not exist
+Submit multiple websites, one of which does not exist.

 ## Request